adnair2024/blog-source/content/post/how-to-publish-nvim-plugin.md

 ### Dependencies and what they can do for you

-The best part about the neovim community is that you'll never have to reinvent the wheel.
+The best part about the Neovim community is that you'll never have to reinvent the wheel.
 I use a plugin called [render_markdown.nvim](https://github.com/MeanderingProgrammer/render-markdown.nvim) to display the Markdown elements (links, tables, image links) within Neovim.
 This way, once `md_helper.nvim` creates the table, `render_markdown.nvim` makes it visually